 Equity firm to buy AlliedBarton

-KING OF PRUSSIA, Pa.--The Blackstone Group, a large private equity firm, announced in late July an agreement to purchase guarding firm AlliedBarton, the third largest in the United States, for a reported $750 million.
+KING OF PRUSSIA, Pa.--The Blackstone Group, a large private equity firm, announced this week an agreement to purchase guarding firm AlliedBarton, the third largest in the United States, for a reported $750 million.